jpsmoura/openshift-recipes/README.md

-# OpenShift 3 Recipes
+# OpenShift Recipes, Tricks and Tips

-Hello world FIS